 1. Social Networks

 Social network activity mentioning / promoting a television series has become a definite factor as more and more network execs are citing “stickiness” in the social-verse as a measurement of success.
-Live-tweeting when an episode has its broadcast is definitely a good thing because this gets the show trending and brings more attention to it.
+Live-tweeting when an episode has its broadcast is definitely a good thing because this gets the show trending and brings more attention to it (and also proves to advertisers that people are tuned to the live broadcast).
 A lot of fans are also staging “Twitter Storms” where they send out tweets using a particular hashtag during a set timeframe to show their support and also bring attention to a show.
 The other social media networks such as Facebook, Snapchat, Instagram, etc. could also play a part in this if they are used to get the word out about a show.
 This acts as free promotion for the show and gives the network measurable stats to determine just how engaged the audience is.
 It is also a way for other networks to gauge the audience engagement and consider if they may be interested in picking up a cancelled show.

 2. Online Viewing